 The Shire is a giant breed that was once known as the English Great Horse for its prowess on the battlefield.
 King Henry VIII utilized them heavily in his cavalry and he successfully bred taller and larger Shires by banning the breeding of Shires that were shorter than 15 hands tall.
 The resulting horse could easily carry the substantial weight of a knight in full armor.

 Today, the Shire is considered relatively rare but is used for heavy lifting and pulling, as well as for riding and some shows.

 7. Mongolian Horse

 The Mongolian Horse has been a popular and highly effective Mongolian war horse for thousands of years.
 It was especially popular and used to great effect by Genghis Khan and his men.
 It excelled as a courser, which meant that it was agile, fast, and able to carry out attacks at great speed and in relative silence.

 It remains a very popular breed, with several million of them alive today.
 It is used for transport, kept for its milk, and is still used for riding and racing.

-Hailing from the Thessaly region of Greece, the Thessalian horse stood approximately 15hh, they are considered surprisingly short for their historical stature.
+Hailing from the Thessaly region of Greece, the Thessalian horse stood approximately 15 hands high.
+They are considered surprisingly short for their historical stature.
 Historically, the breed is best known for being the breed of Alexander the Great’s legendary horse, Bucephalus.
 So revered was the horse that after its death, Alexander founded the city of Bucephala.